khaymanii/khaymanii/README.md

-# 💫 About Me: I'm Ken.
+# I'm Ken.
 I'm a Jnr.
 Software Engineer.

 🤔 I'm Exploring new technologies and developing software solutions and quick hacks.<br>🌱   I'm Learning more about Web3 and Blockchain Development, also a Machine Learning Engineer.<br>✍️   Pursuing Graphic Design and Technical/Blog Writing as hobbies.